TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 TIMING ONE HOTPLATE

-On the power indicator (3), t will flash during the time set.
+On the power indicator (3), 't' will flash during the time set.

 When the power indicator (3) stops flashing, it will start to count down the time automatically.
 The respective

-timed hotplate disolay (11) will continue flashing.
+timed hotplate display (11) will continue flashing.

 When the clock reaches 01, it will switch from counting down minutes to seconds.